subashini-22/dna-translation/README.md

 # DNA Translation Repository

 ## Overview
-This repository contains a Python module designed for the simulation of various genetic processes, including DNA replication, transcription, and the translation of RNA into protein sequences.
+This repository hosts a Python module developed as part of an introductory programming course at the National University of Singapore (NUS).
+The module simulates various genetic processes such as DNA replication, transcription, and the translation of RNA into protein sequences.

 ## Features
 - **DNA Replication**: Generate a complementary DNA strand in the 5' to 3' direction from a given DNA sequence, also in the 5' to 3' direction.